gordon-cs/gordon-360-api/docs/SalesforceMigration.md

 }
 ```

-*We are almost ready to create the query procedure class.
-Let’s talk about Salesforce queries first.*

 ## SOQL (Standard Object Query Language)

 Salesforce’s language for querying data is very similar to traditional SQL.
-SOQL, however, provides several key features that make data queries very efficient.
+SOQL, however, makes it even easier to traverse complex relationships within a query.

 The Jenzabar database has many data views and procedures to get access to specific information that we show in 360.
 The logic behind those views and procedures allows us to ignore how the data is structured in Jenzabar.

 Creating special joiner objects in Salesforce just for Gordon 360 would add unnecessary structural metadata to Salesforce, but with SOQL we can create queries that span multiple parent-child relationships to obtain the data we need.
 While this requires a deeper understanding of the structure of the data in Salesforce, it brings more flexibility.

-For example, a student was limited to three majors, since there were 3 fields in the student view representing majors.
-Now we can create a nested query from a Student Contact to get the student’s Learner Programs and show all of their majors and minors.
-While this will most likely remain less than or equal to 3, the new data model allows for more.
+For example, a student was limited to three majors, since the student view had three fields representing majors.
+Now we can create a nested query from a Student Contact to get the student’s Learner Programs and show an unlimited number of their majors and minors.
+While it is rare for students to have more than three majors, the new data model gives us greater flexibility.

 This example loads a student’s information: